 In 1970, creations of a Department of Transportation and a Department of Environmental Resources were results of an enlarged concept of the role of state government.
 Both had broader functions than the departments they replaced, the Highways Department and Forest and Waters.
 The consolidation of two agencies into the Department of General Services in 1975 was another step in the direction of efficiency.
 The creation of a Commission for Women by executive order in 1975, and the replacement of the Council on Aging with a Department of Aging in 1978, both followed the trend toward serving population segments that have special needs.
-As a result of a constitutional amendment, the Attorney General became an elected official in 1980, and that office became an independent department.
+As a result of a constitutional amendment in 1978, the Attorney General became an elected official in 1980, and that office became an independent department.
 The designation Department of Justice was discontinued.
-Within the executive branch an Office of General Counsel was formed to continue the old function of an attorney appointed and subordinate to the governor.

-A further result of the amendment was the eventual creation, in 1984, of a separate Department of Corrections.
+Within the executive branch, an Office of General Counsel was formed to continue the old function of an attorney appointed and subordinate to the governor.
+A further result of the break up of the Department of Justice was the eventual creation in 1984 of a separate Department of Corrections.
+In 1987 an Office of Inspector General was created, responsible to the governor through the General Counsel, with investigative powers intended to maintain the integrity and efficiency of activities of the executive agencies.
 In 1980 the Superior Court was expanded from seven to fifteen judges.
-The establishment of an Ethics Commission, in 1978, and an Independent Regulatory Review Commission, in 1982, were two of the many measures dealing with particular problems that have surfaced in the governmental process.
-The augmentation of the Department of Commerce, in 1987, by the Economic Development Partnership anticipated a more powerful economic policy.

-In June 1996, the Departments of Commerce and Community Affairs were merged to form the Department of Community and Economic Development.
-Under the administration of Governor Tom Ridge, the Department of Environmental Resources was divided into the Department of Conservation and Natural Resources, which operates the state parks and forest, and the Department of Environmental Protection, which enforces laws and regulations concerning other parts of the environment.
-During its fifteen months in office the administration of Governor Mark S. Schweiker budgeted \$200 million for the state's homeland security measures.
-Pennsylvania's Office of Homeland Security was created within the Governor's Office to coordinate anti-terror activities by state agencies.
-Under the administration of Governor Edward G. Rendell, which began January 21, 2003, the Office of Health Care Reform has been created, and the arrangement for automated technology responsibilities within the Governor's Office of Administration has been reconfigured so that a number of specialized initiatives with computer applications are recognized.
+The establishment of an Ethics Commission in 1978 and an Independent Regulatory Review Commission in 1982 were two of the many measures dealing with particular problems that have surfaced in the governmental process.
+The augmentation of the Department of Commerce in 1987 by the Economic Development Partnership anticipated a more powerful economic policy.
+In June 1996. the Departments of Commerce and Community Affairs were merged to form the Department of Community and Economic Development.
+Under the administration of Governor Tom Ridge, the Department of Environmental Resources was divided into the Department of Conservation and Natural Resources, which operates the state parks and forest, and the Department of Environmental Protection, which enforces laws and regulations concerning other components of the environment.
+Other changes that occurred during the Ridge administrations include creation of governor's advisorv commissions on African American Affairs (1998) and Latino Affairs (1996), re-establishment of the Commission for Women (1997), and formation of the Governor's Growing Greener Council (1998).
+During its fifteen months in office, the administration of Governor Mark S. Schweiker created Pennsylvania's Office of Homeland Security to coordinate anti-terrorism activities by state agencies.
+Under the administrations of Governors Ridge, Schweiker, and Rendell, adaptations of Internet communication have gradually increased until now they make a vast amount of useful data easily available to the average citizen, including official forms that can be printed quickly to speed up interacting with many government agencies.

+PROVIDED BY

-STATE SENATOR CHRISTINE TARTAGLIONE
+STATE SENATOR CHRISTINE M. TARTAGLIONE